Royal Rumble (2012): Main event

 The ring began to fill up with superstars as Booker T, who was also sitting on commentary, entered at #17 and Hall of Famer and first ever winner "Hacksaw" Jim Duggan entered at #19, the latter of whom was quickly eliminated by Rhodes.
 Miz almost eliminated Kofi Kingston (#11) by causing him to almost fall off the apron.
 When Miz tried to flip Kingston over by his legs, Kingston instead did a handstand and walked over to the steps without his feet touching the floor, saving himself and staying in the match.
 Rhodes and Dolph Ziggler (#18) teamed up to eliminate Booker T and The Great Khali (#15).
-Michael Cole, the final member of the commentary team, entered at #20, only to be joined by entrant #21, Kharma, the third female superstar to ever enter a rumble match.
+Michael Cole, the final member of the commentary team, entered at #20, only to be joined by entrant #21, Kharma, the third female superstar to ever enter a Royal Rumble match.
 Cole climbed over the top rope to avoid Kharma, only for Lawler and Booker T to pull Cole to the floor, eliminating him.
 Kharma then eliminated Hunico (#16), but was then eliminated by Ziggler.
 Another surprise entrant, Road Dogg, entered at #23, before United States Champion Jack Swagger joined the match at #25.
 Wade Barrett (#26) eliminated Road Dogg only to be joined by 2009 winner Randy Orton (#28), who in turn eliminated him.
 Chris Jericho came out at #29, eliminating David Otunga (#27), before Big Show entered at #30.
 As Big Show entered, he assisted Sheamus (#22) in eliminating Swagger before hitting Swagger with a knockout punch.
 Big Show cleared out the ring, eliminating both Miz (who lasted over 45 minutes) and Rhodes (who lasted over 41 minutes and scored the most eliminations with six) at the same time, as well as Ziggler.

 This brought the final four down to Sheamus, Orton, Jericho and Big Show.
 The former three teamed up on Big Show, who fought them off, executing a chokeslam on Jericho only to be hit with an RKO from Orton.
 Sheamus and Orton then attempted to eliminate Big Show.
 Big Show pushed Sheamus away but Orton tipped Big Show over the top rope to eliminate him.
 Immediately afterwards, Jericho quickly eliminated Orton from behind to put himself in the final two with Sheamus.